Where can I find rentals or homes for sale?

 District heating (radiators), gas boilers, electric AC/heat pump, or electric radiators.
 District heating is convenient but requires annual equalization; electric heating is flexible but can be more expensive in winter.

-- District heating (Toplofikatsiya): building radiators with apartment allocators; you pay a base fee + usage.
+- District heating (Toplofikatsiya): building radiators with apartment meters; you pay a base fee plus usage charges.
 Bills are reconciled annually (you may owe extra or get a refund).
 Warm and low-maintenance; tricky to fine-tune per room.

 - Gas: efficient with reasonable control; check for gas line, boiler maintenance, and CO safety.